Skip to main content

 Testing your endpoint

-• Success — The dashboard confirms the test was sent.
+• Success“Webhook delivered successfully.”
 Your endpoint responded with a 2xx status.

-• Failure — The dashboard shows an error.
-Verify the URL is correct, publicly accessible, and returns a 2xx response.
+• Failure — An error toast.
+Verify the URL is correct, publicly accessible over HTTPS, and returns a 2xx response.

 Filtering events